camaral/find-dups/README.md

 ```

 ###Duplicates
 Checking for duplicates is available in two flavours, both returns up to 5 results.
 First, you can get the duplicates directly from one customer; in this case, the search is made on the fly.
-The second option is to list all customers that may have duplicates; for that to work, first is necessary to indexing all the customers, that is, to look for duplicates for every existent customer and save it in the Database.
+The second option is to list all customers that may have duplicates; for that to work, first is necessary to index all the customers, that is, to look for duplicates for every existent customer and save it in the Database.
 The index was implemented as a REST service to enable easy testing; in the future it can also be a scheduled process.

 ####Retrieve possible duplicates from one single customer
 ```bash